Eco Restore launches 2024 tree growing season | Ghana News Agency

 It was in commemoration of the Green Ghana Day as Eco Restore endeavoured to meet its target of planting one million indigenous trees in the Savannah Ecological Zone.

-Project (GSLERP), implemented by the Forestry Commission (FC) and the Global Shea Alliance (GSA).

-On the tree planting occasion, the Chief, students, and people of Kparigu planted 450 pieces of three indigenous trees, of which were Shea, Faidherbia and Kapok.
+On the tree planting occasion, the Chief, students and people of Kparigu planted 450 pieces of three indigenous trees- shea, Faidherbia and Kapok.

 Dr Zakaria Issahaku, Director of Eco Restore, speaking during the tree planting launch, said the organisation was poised to plant over 110,000 seedlings this year and encouraged members of the community to take advantage of the initiative to restore the shea parklands of North East Region.